One look at stretch marked skin can cause a woman to doubt her perfection and wish that all mirrors were liars.

 Unfortunately, no watered-down and aesthetically pleasing shea butter formulation will work to remove stretch marks that have already turned white.

-Investigate surgical methods like chemical peels, lasers and dermabrasion.
+2Consider a medical procedure like chemical peels, lasers, and dermabrasion.

 Your licensed dermatologist can perform these procedures, but not without a high cost.
-Laser treatments used to remove stretch marks, like Thermage Tip CL, V-Beam and AccentXL can cost between $600 to $1,000 dollars per session.
+Laser treatments used to remove stretch marks, like V-Beam and Fraxel, stimulate collagen production to normalize and tighten skin.

 Treatments for dermabrasion range from $75 and $200, while $150 to $300 is the norm for chemical peels.